SyleKu/SyleKu/README.md

 # 🔭 I’m currently working on

-Currently I am working on a computer vision project.
-Stay stuned!
+Currently working on a computer vision project as part of my preparation for further studies in AI and data science.
+More details coming soon.

 # ⚗️ Projects